 - Need access to food or parts- then Vendors or the store is batter choice

-This all depends on your preference and the experience you would like.
-For people coming from Sand Diego LA to camp in wash 13 may add another 45 minutes to your drive time compared to Gecko Rd.
+What is the best place for you all depends on your needs as a group.
+For people coming from San Diego/LA camping in wash 13 may add another 45 minutes to your drive time compared to camping on Gecko Rd.
 The opposite is true for people coming from Vegas or Phoenix.
-The washes and store allow you to circle up a large group and have that true camping experience.
-Gecko is nice due to the road limits the people that will be around you.
-But on the other side if you have a large group it may be hard to secure enough room for all your rigs.
-Gecko tends to be not as dusty during busier weekends as the wind typically blows from the west moving dust towards the washes and the store.
+The washes and store area allow you to circle up a large group, have that true camping experience with all your friends, with a large camp fire in the middle for all your shenanigans.
+Gecko has benefits due to the road which limits the amount of people that will be around you.
+But Gecko makes it hard to have a large group, it may be hard to secure enough room for all your rigs.
+Gecko tends to be not as dusty during busier weekends.
+The wind typically blows from the west moving dust towards the washes and the store.
+Parking by the canal or securing a place on cement flats may give you the space needed for a large group and keep you on the west side of the dunes.